Coming Soon: Galleria x Bachman's "Sugar Coated" Floral Experience

 Do you smell Spring?

 Edina shopping center Galleria and locally-owned 'biz Bachman's are back to present their annual "floral experience."
-This year's theme, Sugar Coated, will not only showcase gorgeous floral displays and vignettes, but also giant candy sculptures throughout its public areas, channeling the O.G. sweet treat-inspired Instagram experience—the Museum of Ice Cream.
+This year's theme, Sugar Coated, will not only showcase gorgeous floral displays and vignettes, but also giant candy sculptures throughout its public areas.

 Last year, Galleria General Manager Wendy Eisenberg described the floral experience as one of the most successful events for the shopping center, with traffic levels comparable to those during the holiday season.